Virgin Islands Catamaran

 Frenchman's Reef Marriott

-Description: Large quality hotel 20 minutes from the airport, 10 minutes from downtown Charlotte Amalie, 5 minutes from Red Hook.
+Description: Large quality hotel 20 minutes from the airport, 15 minutes from downtown Charlotte Amalie, 5 minutes from Red Hook marina on the east end.

 Ritz Carlton

-Description: St Thomas's premier hotel 30 minutes from the airport, 15 minutes from downtown Charlotte Amalie, 5 minutes from Red Hook.
+Description: St Thomas's premier hotel 30 minutes from the airport, 15 minutes from downtown Charlotte Amalie, 5 minutes from Red Hook marina.

 www.ritzcarlton.com